Go back

 Federica: And every evening, how many dishes were there?

-Federica: So, if someone didn’t want to eat what you had prepared, they ate fondue chinoise.
+Federica: So, if someone didn’t want to eat what you had prepared, they could pre-order the Fondue Chinoise.

 Federica: Why is it called chinoise?

-Godly: I don’t know… before we cooked the fondue Bourguignonne, and it was made with oil.
+Godly: I don’t know… initially, we served the Fondue Bourguignonne, which is made with oil.
 We cooked it a few times, but the entire house was made out of wood, and since the bourguignonne is prepared with hot oil, everything–the curtains, the pillows–smelled of oil afterwards.

-When we discovered the fondue chinoise recipe, we changed to it immediately.
-We said: “Enough with this smell of oil”, and we started to prepare the fondue chinoise.
+When we discovered the Fondue Chinoise recipe, we changed to it immediately.
+We said, “Enough with this smell of oil”, and we started to prepare the Fondue Chinoise.
 The chinoise was prepared with a good broth.
-People said it was delicious, and we answered, “Ah, of course it is, the broth is homemade!”, but that wasn’t true; it was prepared with Knorr (the broth stock).
+People said it was delicious, and we answered, “Ah, of course it is, the broth is homemade!”, but that wasn’t entirely true; it was prepared with a little bit of Knorr (the broth stock).
 Well… it was a mix.

 Federica: Did you always add a little bit of vegetable stock cube?

-Godly: It was necessary to add a bit of stock.
-So, we added a bit of legume stock to prepare a good broth.
+Godly: It was necessary to add a bit of stock cube.
+So, we added a bit of legume stock cube to prepare a good broth.

 Godly: Not only vegetables, but also some chicken, some meat, and some vegetables.
 It had to be seasoned enough because it needed to season the meat too.
-Salt and pepper were always on the table, and people could always add a little bit of it.
+Salt and pepper were always on the table, and people could add a little bit.

 Godly: It must be seasoned, but not too much.